 “Meaninglessness does not come from weariness with pain.
 Meaningless comes from weariness with pleasure….
 No one is more fed up with life than one who has exhausted pleasure.
 Some of the loneliest people in the world are those who have lived indulgent lives and emotionally and physically drive themselves to impotence.”

-This is a quotation from Ravi Zacharias in a talk he gave titled, the Problem of Pleasure.
-If you listen to Ravi Zacharias much, you will note that he returns to this theme often, and he often mentions Oscar Wilde, the famous Irish poet and playwright.
-He was a brilliant writer and thinker who was an outspoken atheist and lived a hedonistic lifestyle.
+This is a quotation from Ravi Zacharias in a talk he gave titled, the Problem of Pleasure.* If you listen to Ravi Zacharias much, you will note that he returns to this theme often, and he often mentions Oscar Wilde, the famous Irish poet and playwright.
+Wilde, of course, was a brilliant writer and thinker who was an outspoken atheist and lived a hedonistic lifestyle.